Coping Nurse Practitioner in Psychiatry Services

 Sometimes, medication is necessary to help you manage a mental disorder or condition.
-At Coping Nurse Practitioner in Psychiatry Services in Uniondale, New York, Judy E. Vansiea, DNP, MA, MS, APRN, NPP, balances the use of medications with therapy.
+At Coping Nurse Practitioner in Psychiatry Services in Uniondale, New York, and via telehealth, Judy E. Vansiea, DNP, MA, MS, APRN, NPP, balances the use of medications with therapy.
 While a “pill” can’t fix everything, it can be an important tool in helping you overcome mental challenges.
 Call or book online to receive a comprehensive psychiatric evaluation and treatment plan that may include medication management to help you heal.
+Telehealth appointments are available for those residing in the boroughs of New York such as Bronx, Brooklyn, Manhattan, Queens and Staten Island.
+Services continue to be available as well to Nassau and Suffolk Counties and all residents of the state of New York; along with all college students needing services within New York.

 Dr. Vansiea's best practice philosophy of care is not to prescribe control substances as the first option for treatment related to your mental health.
 Adjustment of medications is also best done for new patients after a comprehensive psychiatric evaluation, review of records, labs, and diagnostic testing if needed.
 Dr. Vansiea does not start or adjust any existing medications on the initial appointment.
 Baseline labs are ordered and results are discussed with patients prior to starting or adjusting any medications in patients' best interest.
 She does not complete any forms also on the first appointment either.
 Dr. Vansiea's ultimate goal as a practitioner is to provide patient-centered and goal-directed care focused on doing good and not harm in her patients' best interest.

 In many cases, psychotherapy is the best treatment option for mental health support.
 But, sometimes, medication can complement cognitive-behavioral therapy, motivational interviewing, Christian counseling, trauma-focused support, 12-steps, and talk therapy.
 Dr. Vansiea tailors all treatment approaches to you, the individual.